geosoft-as/glm/README.md

 ## Hardware ID

-A license can restrict software to specific hardware, preventing it from running on any devices other than those designated.
+A license can restrict the program to specific hardware, preventing it from running on any devices other than those designated.
-This hardware is identified by a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) (Universally Unique Identifier), which can be obtained through:
+This hardware is identified in the license file by their [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) (Universally Unique Identifier), which can be obtained through: